kaleabd/kaleabd/README.md

 # Hi there! ![GIF](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) I'm Kaleab Dereje

 I'm a passionate Full Stack Developer with expertise in the MERN/PERN stack.
 I have a deep love for TypeScript and enjoy using Tailwind CSS to create stunning websites.
 Additionally, I'm an experienced UX researcher, and I follow a user-centric design process.
-I use Adobe XD and Figma for designing, ensuring exceptional user experiences.
+I use Adobe tools, XD and Figma for designing, ensuring exceptional user experiences.

 - 🌍 Based in Ethiopia
 - 🌐 Check out my portfolio [here](http://kaleabdereje.netlify.app)